Virtual League Baseball: Reception

 Nintendo Power praised the game's graphics and "realistic baseball experience", but wrote that it was hard to defend near the fence.
 One of the magazine's six reviewers recommended the game.
+Famitsu was mixed-to-negative, with multiple reviewers similarly criticizing the difficulty of defending.
 GamePro panned it in a brief review, stating, "VLB's impressive 3D graphics seem promising at first.
 But after a while the shallow gameplay and awful sounds sent it foul.
 The archaic controls only add to the agony."
 Scott Alan Marriott of AllGame found the game reminiscent of Major League Baseball for the Nintendo Entertainment System, noting "plinky sound effects, only one stadium, all fielders moving in unison with the control pad (including the infield and outfield!), a batting and pitching interface that relies on one button, and base runners who move at the speed of light.
 Are these features you want in a 1995 release?
 Certainly not, especially on a system that's supposed to deliver a 'virtual' experience."